-Once a formal IEP has been agreed upon, the School Manager and Academic Coordinator will be responsible for informing the student's relevant teachers.
-The

-Program Coordinator will be in charge of supporting teachers in the implementation of the IEP.
+Once a formal IEP has been agreed upon, the SEN Coordinator and the Programme Coordinator will be responsible for informing the student's relevant teachers.
+The Program Coordinator (with the support of the SEN specialist and under supervision of the SEN Coordinator) will be in charge of supporting teachers in the implementation of the IEP.